 Every year when the temperature drops, Vermont’s alpine and Nordic ski areas combine increasingly sophisticated snowmaking and forecasting technology with some old-fashioned muscle-power to give winter the jump-start it needs.
 The results: whales of creamy snow and wall-to-wall coverage, beginning as soon as the leaves fall and continuing through winter.
 And when Mother Nature gets stingy, the snow guns and snowmaking ponds and the men and women who manage them can, like last year, be the ski resorts’ saving grace.

-On Oct.
-25, Killington Resort opened for what is consistently the longest season in the East.
-An arsenal of 1,700 guns and 88 miles of snowmaking pipe blasted for 10 hours to layer the Rime and Reason trails on the North Ridge—a total of 600 vertical feet—with five inches of the good stuff the day before.
+Killington Resort has typically opened for what is consistently the longest season in the East.
+In past years, an arsenal of 1,700 guns and 88 miles of snowmaking pipe has blasted for 10 hours to layer the Rime and Reason trails on the North Ridge—a total of 600 vertical feet—with five inches of the good stuff the day before.

 For Jon Kuehn, a Killington snowmaker with 17 years of experience under his helmet, it’s a sight he loves.